 It may be medical malpractice when a doctor fails to diagnose cancer in a timely manner.
 The failure to diagnose cancer, a delayed cancer diagnosis, missed cancer diagnosis, or misdiagnosis, may be grounds for a medical malpractice claim in Pennsylvania or New Jersey if it causes harm or death to the patient.
 With the help of a missed cancer diagnosis lawyer, we can help you get the full compensation you deserve.

 Although a doctor’s failure to detect or identify cancer may seem like it would create a straightforward case for the plaintiff, in reality, these cases are very complex.
-Misdiagnosis cases require proving the doctor breached the standard of care and that the breach of standard of care was the cause of the patient’s harm.
+Misdiagnosis cases require proving the doctor breached the standard of care and that the breach of the standard of care was the cause of the patient’s harm.
 To meet this burden, attorneys work with highly qualified and specialized medical experts.

-To discuss your cancer misdiagnosis in a free and confidential legal consultation with a Philadelphia cancer misdiagnosis attorney, call the Wieand Law Firm at (800) 481-5206.
+To discuss your cancer misdiagnosis in a free and confidential legal consultation with a Philadelphia cancer misdiagnosis attorney, call the Wieand Law Firm at (877) 654-3887.

 Some types of cancer have a high survival rate when detected early.
 However, a delayed or missed diagnosis may rob a person of the chance to beat an otherwise treatable form of cancer.